Hammarberg/c2/README.md

         store_data $1000, 23, 24*2, -100, $bd
 ```
 ## yourproject.cpp
 Your project comes with a .cpp-file.
-In most cases you can completely ignore this file as long as you keep it around as treat is as part of your project.
+In most cases you can completely ignore this file as long as you keep it around and treat is as part of your project.
 To c2, this is your main source file as it itself includes your assembly file.
 ```
     void c2_pass() override
     {